JohnyMatharu/JohnyMatharu/README.md

 myBid:

 It is a platform which allows to create a bid and to bid on existing bid.
-Login is required and once bid is one, has to be paid for.
-This app is time controlled
+Login is required and once bid is one, has to be paid for